buildbot/buildbot/master/docs/manual/cfg-reporters.rst

    :param builders: (optional) list of builders to send results for.
                     This method allows to filter results for a specific set of builder.
                     By default, or if builders is None, then no filtering is performed.
+   :param notify: (optional) control who gets notified by Gerrit once the status is posted.
+                  The possible values for `notify` can be found in your version of the Gerrit documentation for the `gerrit review` command.

 .. note::